-Mitigation Implementation Reporting Implementation Implementation Implementation Measure Title Mitigation Text Phase Action Schedule Party Reporting Party Text Mechanism Impact # and Impact Text In lieu fee contribution determined through consultation with the applicable regulatory agencies.
+Mitigation T:41a Mitigation Taxt Dhase Implementation Reporting Implementation Demonsting Dent Implementation Text Import # and Import Tout Measure Title Mitigation Text Phase Action Schedule Party Reporting Party lext Mechanism Impact # and Impact Text In lieu fee contribution determined through consultation with the applicable regulatory agencies.
 The following ratios will be used for compensatory mitigation unless a higher ratio is required pursuant to regulatory authorizations issued under Section 404 of the CWA and/or the Porter-Cologne Act: Vernal pools: 2:1.
 Seasonal wetlands: between 1.1:1 and 1.5:1 based on impact type, function and values lost.
-1:1 offsite for permanent impacts. • 1:1 onsite and 0.1:1 to 0.5:1 offsite for temporary impacts.
+1:1 offsite for permanent impacts.
+1:1 onsite and 0.1:1 to 0.5:1 offsite for temporary impacts.
 For mitigation involving establishment, restoration, enhancement, or preservation of aquatic resources by the Authority, the CMP will contain the following information: Objectives.
 A description of the resource types and amounts that will be provided, the type of compensation (i.e., restoration, establishment, enhancement, and/or preservation), and the manner in which the resource functions of the compensatory mitigation project will address the needs of the watershed or ecoregion.
 Site selection.
 A description of the factors considered during the term sustainability of the resource.
 Adaptive management plan.
 A management strategy to address changes in site conditions or other components of the compensatory mitigation project.
 Financial assurances.
 A description of financial assurances that will be provided to ensure that the compensatory mitigation will be successful.
-In circumstances where the Authority intends to fulfill compensatory mitigation obligations by securing credits from approved mitigation banks or in-lieu fee programs, the CMP need only include the name of the specific mitigation bank or inlieu fee program to be used and the method for calculating credits.
-BIO-MM#55 Prepare and Implement a Weed Control Plan Prior to any ground-disturbing activity during the construction phase, the project biologist will develop a weed control plan (WCP), subject to review and approval by the Authority.
-The purpose of the WCP is to establish approaches to minimize and avoid the spread of invasive weeds during ground-disturbing activities during construction and operations and maintenance.
-Pre-construction/ construction/ post-construction Design/ final design/ compensatory mitigation/ reporting Yearly or as established by regulatory compliance agencies Authority/ Contractor/ Project Biologist Authority/ Contractor/ Project Biologist Prepare and implement WCP minimize and avoid the spread of invasive weeds/ report Condition of design- build contract/ condition of regulatory permits Impact BIO #1: Construction Effects on Special-Status Plant Species Impact BIO #3 Construction Effects on Special-Status Natural Communities Impact BIO #7: Operations Effects on Special-Status Plant Species The WCP will include, at a minimum, the following: findings Impact BIO #9: Operations Effects on A requirement to delineate ESAs in the field prior to weed control activities.
+In circumstances where the Authority intends to fulfill compensatory mitigation obligations by securing credits from approved mitigation banks or in-lieu fee programs, the CMP need only include the name of the specific mitigation bank or in- lieu fee program to be used and the method for calculating credits.
+BIO-MM#55 Prepare and Prior to any ground-disturbing activity during the construction Pre-construction/ Design/ final Yearly or as Authority/ Authority/ Prepare and Condition of design- Impact BIO #1: Construction Effects on Implement a Weed Control Plan phase, the project biologist will develop a weed control plan (WCP), subject to review and approval by the Authority.
+The construction/ post-construction design/ compensatory established by regulatory Contractor/ Project Biologist Contractor/ Project Biologist implement WCP minimize and build contract/ condition of Special-Status Plant Species Control Fian purpose of the WCP is to establish approaches to minimize and posi-construction mitigation/ compliance avoid the spread regulatory permits Impact BIO #3 Construction Effects or Special-Status Natural Communities avoid the spread of invasive weeds during ground-disturbing reporting agencies of invasive Impact BIO #7: Operations Effects on activities during construction and operations and maintenance. weeds/ report Special-Status Plant Species The WCP will include, at a minimum, the following: findings Impact BIO #9: Operations Effects on A requirement to delineate ESAs in the field prior to weed control activities.
 Special-Status Natural Communities A schedule for weed surveys to be conducted in coordination with the Biological Resources Management Plan.